praxisnetau/silverware/README.md

 news archive, or an image gallery.
 Once the list source is defined, you can then specify how many items to display, whether to paginate or not, standard or reversed sort order, and whether or not to show only items with images.

+### MediaComponent

+Embeds media from a URL, such as a YouTube video, Flickr photo, or Twitter tweet.
+`MediaComponent` uses [Embed][embed] to access the media URL and obtain information from the remote service.
+This data is subsequently stored within the component, preventing excess remote calls.

+For more information about the types of media which `MediaComponent` supports, see the [Embed documentation][embed].

 ### PageComponent